Rishita-Garg/LEETCODE/README.md

 ## 📘 About

 This repository contains Python solutions to selected LeetCode problems, chosen based on frequency in technical interviews and algorithmic depth.
+This list has been curated to build good knowledge and analyse crucial questions solving patterns.

 Each solution is: